 Mountain Restaurants for Non-Skiers

-There is a restaurant right next to the Lindarets lift that has been rebuilt for winter 17/18.
-We like to go there for a beer and a crépe in the sun.
 If you can manage it, head for Les Marmottes (the one with the yellow awnings) for all you can eat roast ham on Sundays.
-For something a bit more “fast food like” les Alpages is ideal, under the Chaux Fleurie chair lift.
+For something a bit more "fast food like" Les Alpages is ideal, under the Chaux Fleurie chair lift.
 This is usually lively with a bar made from snow.

 The Pleney side of the valley also has few options for everyone to meet for lunch.
 Those not skiing can just walk to the restaurant or head up the Pleney lift.
 Skiers and snowboarders can ride to the front door of some of these places (try not to fall over in front of the crowds when you arrive!)

-Le Tremplin – At the foot of the Pleney telecabine Le Tremplin is a great choice for lunch.
+At the foot of the Pleney télécabine Le Tremplin is a great choice for lunch.
 Their meals include burgers, crepes, salads, savoyarde specialities and daily specials.
 The food here is excellent, as are the cocktails (I like the Mojito Royale).
 The outdoor bar has a lively atmosphere for après time too, with live DJs and bands under the outdoor heaters.

-Restaurant Les Portes du Soleil – Turning right when you get off the Pleney lift at the top, you will see a restaurant with a large terrace.
-This place is quite a typical french mountain establishment with a panoramic dining room with great views over Morzine (especially from the toilet).
+Turning right when you get off the Pleney lift at the top, you will see a restaurant with a large terrace.
+This is Restaurant Les Portes du Soleil and is quite a typical French mountain establishment with a panoramic dining room with great views over Morzine (especially from the toilet).
 It also has a self service restaurant, a creperie and a bar.
-The bar has the obligatory DJ on the wheels of steel for après too!
+The bar has the obligatory DJ on the wheels of steel for apres too!

-Avoriaz has lots of places to meet for lunch, but the ones ideal for pedestrians and skiiers to meet at are just a short walk accross the snow from the top of the Prodains lift.
+Avoriaz has lots of places to meet for lunch, but the ones ideal for pedestrians and skiers to meet at are just a short walk across the snow from the top of the Prodains lift.

-Chez Flo – Next door to Les Trappeurs, a bit further down the hill is Chez Flo.
+Next door to Les Trappeurs, a bit further down the hill is Chez Flo.
 It has a large sunny terrace, where you can enjoy local specialities, salads, pasta, meat and fish.
-Flo also has a great outdoor bar open for aprés in a conservatory called the Round Bar.
+Chez Flo also has a great outdoor bar open for après in a conservatory called the Round Bar.

 There are lots of places to meet up, so non-skiers can take in the views they wouldn't normally see over lunch.
 Just check what your chalet hosts are cooking for you that night, so you don't overload on cheese!